-Do or Die: A Day in Albany Advocating for Statewide Healthcare
+Shared History: Chelsea, Hell’s Kitchen Divvy Donated Design Elements

 BY MAX BURBANK | My, but it’s been a busy week!
 So much has happened!
 As Trump himself eloquently put it, “This is going to lead to more and more and more.”
 It’s difficult to pick a place to start and end up at the point I want to make.
 Bear with me.
 I’m gonna skip around a bit.

 Okay, there’s this president.
 And his administration is being actively investigated for collusion with Russia, which you can’t forget for even a second, because he’s made “No collusion!” the biggest catchphrase since everyone in your middle school was hiking up their pants Urkel-style, and whining, “Did I do that?”
-And he’s on his way to Toronto for the G7 summit — this president, not Urkel —but first, he takes a moment to let the press know he wants Russia — the country he’s accused of colluding with — readmitted to the group.
+And he’s on his way to Toronto for the G7 summit — this president, not Uriel — but first, he takes a moment to let the press know he wants Russia — the country he’s accused of colluding with — readmitted to the group.
 Why?
 Because, “You know, whether you like it or not, and it may not be politically correct, but we have a world to run.”
-Now maybe the “we” in this sentence doesn’tmean him and Russia, except it totally does.
-Who the hell elsecould it mean?
+Now maybe the “we” in this sentence doesn’t mean him and Russia, except it totally does.
+Who the hell else could it mean?

 Russia.
 The country that got kicked out of the group for violently annexing the Crimea, annoyingly forcing everyone in the G8 to change their business cards and stationery back to G7.
 Since then, Russia shot down a passenger plane killing 300 people, went on a European poisoning spree, and “meddled” (a harmless word, as if Putin is Scooby-Doo) in our election, which makes it seem the teeniest bit sketchy for Trump to demand the G7 let Russia back in because they “have a world to run.”
-You have to wonder (and many are): What does Russia haveon this guy?
+You have to wonder (and many are): What does Russia have on this guy?

 So hold that thought.
 Put a pin in it.

 Let’s jump back a bit, to the beginning of the month.
 The president’s lawyer, Rudy “America’s Terrifying Reptilian Mayor with Anger Management Issues” Giuliani, argued that Trump could shoot former FBI Director James Comey in the Oval Office and not be indicted for it while serving as president.
 “In no case,” said Giuliani, “can he be subpoenaed or indicted.
 I don’t know how you can indict while he’s in office.
 No matter what it is.”
-Italics added by me, to indicate how super creepythat last sentence is.
+Italics added by me, to indicate how super creepy that last sentence is.
 Now you know Giuliani didn’t come up with that example on his own.
 I mean, look at him.
 The man has a single elephant testicle with glasses and ten-dollar Walmart dentures where most people have a human head.
-That idea hadto have come from a conversation with Trump.
+That idea had to have come from a conversation with Trump.

 Jump back further to January 23, 2016, those halcyon, fairy tale days when Trump was never going to be president.
 At a campaign rally, Trump said, “I could stand in the middle of Fifth Avenue and shoot somebody, and I wouldn’t lose any voters, ok?
 It’s, like, incredible.”